saahilh/hci-beta/README.md

-# CLASSROOM FRIEND ALPHA
+# README

+This README would normally document whatever steps are necessary to get the application up and running.

-Here's what you need to do:
+Things you may want to cover:

-* Have Rails 5.1.4 and Ruby 2.4.1 installed on your machine

-* Fork or download hci-alpha to some "directory"
+* Ruby version

+* System dependencies

+* Configuration

+* Database creation

+* Database initialization

-* In "directory", run "rails s"
+* How to run the test suite

-* Open a browser (chrome, firefox, or internet explorer - NOT safari) and go to localhost:3000

-* You should see the Classroom Friend login screen
+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...